bluss/twoway/README.rst

 but here it is exposed with some improvements:

 - Available for byte string searches using ``&[u8]``
+- Having an optional SSE4.2 accelerated version which is even faster.
 - Using ``memchr`` for the single byte case, which is ultra fast.
-- Having an optional SSE4.2 accelerated version which is much faster.

 Use cargo feature ``pcmp`` to enable SSE4.2 / pcmpestri accelerated version.